pombreda/lepl/doc-src/offside.rst

 <api/redirect.html#lepl.offside.matchers.Block>`_ matcher's job is to collect
 together lines that are indented relative to whatever came just before.
 This works with `BLine() <api/redirect.html#lepl.offside.matchers.BLine>`_ which matches a line if it is indented at the correct level.

-Finally (and implicitly) the indentation starts at zero.
+The `block_policy` parameter in `LineAwareConfiguration()
+<api/redirect.html#lepl.offside.config.LineAwareConfiguration>`_ indicates how

-The policy parameter in `OffsideConfiguration() <api/redirect.html#lepl.offside.config.OffsideConfiguration>`_ indicates how many spaces are required for a single level of indentation.
+many spaces are required for a single level of indentation.
+The `block_start` gives the initial indentation level (zero by default).

 Further Matchers